MaastrichtU-IDS/best-practices/website/blog/2020-12-15-create-webapp.md

 :::

-Why I use Material UI:
+Why we use Material UI:

 * Popular open source library, supported by a company (which sell a deluxe version of the lib, with support for multi sort in datatables for example)
-* Material design style familiar to most users
+* The Material Design style is familiar to a lot of users (promoted by Google)
 * Optimized to design web app running on desktop browser, but also automatically rendering well on mobile size
 * I usually can find components to easily implement the UI features I want